gregturtle/scriptwritercampaignuploader/replit.md

-# Meta Campaign Manager
+# Meta Ad Creative Generator

 ## Overview

-Meta Campaign Manager is a full-stack web application built for managing Meta (Facebook) advertising campaigns, specifically designed for uploading video creatives and generating performance reports.
-The application uses a modern React frontend with a Node.js/Express backend, PostgreSQL database via Neon, and integrates with Meta's Marketing API for campaign management and Google Sheets for report generation.
+Meta Ad Creative Generator is a full-stack web application built for creating AI-powered video advertisements for Meta (Facebook) campaigns.
+The application specializes in generating AI scripts, professional voice recordings, and complete video assets for Meta advertising campaigns, with direct integration to Google Sheets for data export.
+The upload functionality has been removed - this app focuses solely on video ad creation and script generation.

 ## System Architecture